surveilr/www.surveilr.com/lib/service/fleetfolio/eaa/README.md

 FLEETFOLIO_EAA_NUCLEI_TEMPLATES="cves,default"
 ```

-Artifacts will be written under the container path `/var/fleetfolio/eaa/...` (mounted to `./evidence` on the host by default).
+Artifacts will be written under the container path `/var/fleetfolio/eaa/...` (mounted to `./evidence` volume on the host by default).

-- [ ] TODO explain how to run `surveilr files ingest` in a Fleetfolio instance and create a package for visualizing reports, logs, etc.
+`surveilr files ingest` can be used to import all session details from `./evidence` mount into a Fleetfolio instance for visualizing reports, logs, etc.